-The term diminution in value refers to the reduction in value that occurs when an auto is damaged in an accident and is then repaired.
-Even if the auto has been expertly repaired, it may have a lower resale value than a comparable vehicle that has never been damaged in an accident.
+In auto insurance, diminution in value means a reduction in the value of a vehicle that has been damaged in an accident and then repaired.
+Even if the auto has been expertly repaired with high-quality parts, it may have a lower resale value than a comparable vehicle that has never been involved in an accident.

-- the actual cash value of the damaged vehicle at the time of the loss; or
+- the actual cash value (ACV) of the damaged vehicle when the loss occurred; or

-- the cost of repairing or replacing the vehicle with parts and materials that are similar to those the vehicle contained before the loss.
+- the cost of repairing or replacing the vehicle with parts and materials similar to those the vehicle contained before the loss

-Suppose that your insurer opts to pay the cost to repair your truck.
-Your local body shop charges $3,500 to fix the vehicle.
-If your policy includes a $500 deductible, your insurer will pay $3,000.
-Your truck had a market value of $10,000 before the accident.
-However, the vehicle has been in an auto accident, so potential buyers view it as less valuable than a similar truck that has not been involved in an accident.
-The market value of your truck is now only $9,000.
-Your insurer will not pay you for the $1,000 decline in value.
+You determine that your van had a "blue book" value of $10,000 before the accident.
+Because the vehicle has been in an auto accident, potential buyers will consider it less valuable than a similar van that hasn't been involved in an accident.
+The market value of your van is now only $9,000.
+Your insurer will not pay for the $1,000 decline in value.

 While diminished value is not covered by physical damage insurance, it usually is covered by auto liability insurance.
-This means that if your vehicle is damaged in an accident caused by another driver’s negligence, and you sue the other driver, you can include a charge for diminution in value as part of damages you seek.
+Thus, if a vehicle is damaged in an accident for which another driver is liable, you may be able to include a charge for diminution in value in the damages you seek.

 Loss Damage Waiver

 Ready Rentals offers to sell you a loss damage waiver (LDW).
 The LDW will absolve you of any obligation to pay for physical damage the vehicle sustains during the term of the lease.
 Unfortunately, this protection comes at a steep cost, $30 per day, so you decline the offer.
 After all, why should you buy an LDW when your firm already has physical damage insurance on hired autos?
 You sign the rental contract and are soon on your way.